nss-day-cohort-20/milestone-challenge-static-web-js-cwm795/README.md

 ## Instructions

+It is absolutely critical that you read each of these requirements because as a professional you will be expected to completely understand what you are expected to do.
+If you submit code that does not fulfill the requirements, you will be sent to your room with no dinner.

 Create a `tree` function that should build a pine tree out of a character in the Chrome dev tools console.

-It accepts a single object as an argument.
+### It accepts a single object as an argument.
 The object should have two key/value pairs.

 1. A key that specifies the height of the pine tree.
 1. The value for the height of the tree should be from user input in a `<input type="text">` field in the DOM.